abuabied/pet-tracker/README.md

 # pet-tracker
-Pet Tracker - Web App to track, organise and manage your pets' well being.
+Pet Tracker - Web App to track, organize and manage your pets' wellbeing.

 How to run:

+*Prerequisites:

+-Java JDK (17^) - Backend

+-Node(latest), npm - Frontend

+*Setup & Run:

--Clone reposiotry
+-Clone repository

--In the FrontEnd repo run npm install, then npm start to run the FE servers
+-In the FrontEnd folder run "npm install" to install the necessary modules, then "npm start" to run the FE website (running on "https://localhost:3000/")

 -Run the main function in the PettrackerApplication.java file to start the servers

 ***Task 1:***

--Setup & Create new databse using MongoDB
+-Setup & Create new database using MongoDB

 -Setup Initial backend servers using Java Spring Boot